-Sabika and Shivani had been at high school in India during the Summer of 2010, and at that time they knew little of what was happening in Kashmir.
-On the 29th of June that same year, Iffat, who was from South Kashmir, was returning home from Delhi, with her uncle and mother, after completing her registration for university.
-As they neared the end of the journey the vehicles were stopped at Khanabal Point.
-Iffatt, her mother and uncle found themselves on the street, trying to get home amidst tear gas shelling and stone pelting.
-Running, they reached an open field where Iffat’s mother suddenly sat down.
-Frozen with fear she refused to move any further.
-After time passed, Iffat said, they somehow managed to run to the safety of their home amidst the sounds of gun shots.
-A few hours later Iffat watched from her home as the bodies of three young boys were carried down the street.
-She said they were only 19 or 20 years old and had been martyred just metres from their own homes.
+Sabika and Shivani had been at high school in India during the Summer of 2010, and at that time they knew very little of what was happening in Kashmir.
+On the 29th of June that same year, Iffat, who was from the south of Kashmir, was returning home from Delhi, with her uncle and mother, after completing university registration.
+As Iffat and her family neared the end of their journey the vehicles were stopped at Khanbal Point.
+Iffat, her mother and uncle suddenly found themselves on the street, trying to reach home amidst tear gas shelling and stone pelting.
+They ran and came to an open field where Iffat’s mother suddenly sat down, “She was frozen with fear she refused to move.”
+Iffat said, “But then we ran, and ran to our home with the sound of gun shots behind us.”
+A few hours later Iffat watched as the bodies of three young boys were carried down the street.
+“They were only 19 or 20 years old, and had been martyred just metres from my house.”

-Iffat said in 2008 it felt like Azadi (freedom) was here, as though it was just around the corner.
-But somehow in 2010, for her, there had been more killing and less hope.
-There was an old man where Iffat lived who sold ice cream from a cart on the roadside.
-One day she saw him chase a police wagon down the street.
-He was pleading, crying to the vehicle and the uniformed men inside, asking them not to take his grandson away.
-But the wagon simple drove off.
-This is how people are disappeared in Kashmir.
+“In 2008 it felt like Azadi (freedom) was just around the corner.
+But 2010 was really different.
+There was more death and less hope.”
+Iffat said.
+Near Iffat’s home there was an old man who sold ice cream from a cart on the roadside.
+“One day I saw him chase a police wagon down the street.
+He was pleading, crying out to the vehicle, not to take his grandson away.
+But the police just drove off.”

+“This is how people are disappeared in Kashmir.” said Sabika.
 Some say there are close to 10,000 people who have disappeared in Kashmir over the last two decades; often picked up by the police or the army and never seen again.
 It was these disappeared and their families that APDP sought justice for.